spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/01.fonts/docs.md

 ### Fonts

-Fonts are one of the asset types Spiff uses.
-Fonts are used in the text steps in workflows which allows users to type in personalized messages.
+Fonts are one of the asset types Spiff uses, they used in text steps which allows users to create personalized messages.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/01.fonts/Screen%20Shot%202020-09-25%20at%204.28.22%20pm.png)